MicrosoftDocs/entra-docs/docs/identity/saas-apps/g-suite-provisioning-tutorial.md

 ## Step 1: Plan your provisioning deployment
 1. Learn about [how the provisioning service works](~/identity/app-provisioning/user-provisioning.md).
-2. Determine who will be in [scope for provisioning](~/identity/app-provisioning/define-conditional-rules-for-provisioning-user-accounts.md).
+2. Determine who is in [scope for provisioning](~/identity/app-provisioning/define-conditional-rules-for-provisioning-user-accounts.md).
 3. Determine what data to [map between Microsoft Entra ID and G Suite](~/identity/app-provisioning/customize-application-attributes.md).

 <a name='step-2-configure-g-suite-to-support-provisioning-with-azure-ad'></a>